 MOOC Course Selection Process

 The university anticipates developing 4-6 MOOCs per year.
 This is an opportunity to showcase UConn’s research and areas of expertise.
-The deans of each of the colleges can identify 3-5 core academic areas of focus based on faculty interests and that senior leaders and faculty would want to share with a large global audience.
 These topic areas should also align with FutureLearn’s course needs and learners’ interest.
-The selection process for MOOC course development will be based on if a proposed course and topic meet the following criteria:
+The selection process for MOOC course development will be based on:

-- Provide alignment with core areas of UConn’s academic plan
+- Alignment with core areas of UConn’s academic plan

-- Have potential to increase interest and demand in related credit bearing UConn programs
+- Potential to increase interest and demand in related credit bearing UConn programs

-- Have potential to enhance UConn’s global academic brand and reputation
+- Potential to enhance UConn’s global academic brand and reputation

-- Meet the needs of FutureLearn’s learner population based on their extent research
+- The needs of FutureLearn’s learner population based on their extent research